asmpark/python_petTinder/README.md

 Creative Portion:
-1.Have a fav icon on all the URL pages title
+1.Have a fav icon on all the URL pages title (pts) 2.Display profile info on homepage (pts)
-2.Display profile info on homepage
+3.User can change password at editProfile page (pts)

 Clarificaiton for Rubric:
 Logging in: